pymupdf/PyMuPDF-Optional-Material/docs/page.rst

    .. method:: annots(types=None)

-      Return a generator over the page's annotations.
+      .. versionadded:: 1.16.4 Return a generator over the page's annotations.

       :arg sequence types: a sequence of integers to down-select to one or annotation types.
 Default is all annotations.
 Example: ``types=(fitz.PDF_ANNOT_FREETEXT, fitz.PDF_ANNOT_TEXT)`` will only return 'FreeText' and 'Text' annotations.